thruflo/ntorque/README.md

-Aside from the content type, length and charset headers, derived from your request, you can specify headers to pass through to your web hook, by prefixing the header name with `TORQUE-PASSTHROUGH-`.
-So, for example, to pass through a `FOO: Bar` header, you would provide `TORQUE-PASSTHROUGH-FOO: Bar` in your request headers.
+Aside from the content type, length and charset headers, derived from your request, you can specify headers to pass through to your web hook, by prefixing the header name with `NTORQUE-PASSTHROUGH-`.
+So, for example, to pass through a `FOO: Bar` header, you would provide `NTORQUE-PASSTHROUGH-FOO: Bar` in your request headers.

 **Response**: